 This category of employment is commonly referred to as 999 hour employment.
 Occasionally, the OSBI hires part-time and full-time temporary employees who may work only a total of 999 hours in a calendar year.
 Depending on the need of the agency, these positions may be scheduled for any number of hours of work per week, as few as 20 hours per week or 40 hours per week.
 These positions receive no benefits and are paid only for the actual hours of work.
 Pay usually starts at $9.46 per hour.
 Availability for this type of employment is sporadic, and the positions may be abolished at any time without notice.

 You may submit temporary employment application materials to OSBI HR, 6600 N. Harvey, OKC, OK 73116.
 Application materials are kept on file for review by hiring supervisors for 6 months.
 Please include a cover letter that outlines your schedule availability.
-Application for Temporary Employment
+Temporary Application Materials

 Carl Albert Internship and Executive Fellows Programs

 State government offers an internship program called the Carl Albert Internship Program and the Carl Albert Executive Fellows Program.
-These are administered through the Oklahoma Office of Personnel Management, participants must be enrolled in undergraduate or graduate programs with a state university, and all agencies that desire to employ Carl Albert Interns and Executive Fellows may utilize the applicant pool maintained at OPM.
+These are administered through the Human Capital Management (HCM) of the Office of Management and Enterprise Services, participants must be enrolled in undergraduate or graduate programs with a state university, and all agencies that desire to employ Carl Albert Interns and Executive Fellows may utilize the applicant pool maintained at HCM.
 Salaries will vary.
-Interested persons should contact OPM directly for information.
+Interested persons should contact HCM directly for information.